oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

 ## Task 9: Inventory Check and Summary

-Now you see __why out-of-place patching is far superior__ over in-place patching.
+Now you see __why out-of-place patching is far superior__ to in-place patching.
 While you prepared a new home fully unattended before, in contrast you've had to do all the manual work now all by yourself.
 In addition, the downtime was factors higher.
 And finally, in the case of the CDB2, AutoUpgrade had done the entire job for you.
 In the in-place patching exercise it was all on you.